micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 The reason why it's called "Prototypical Inheritance" is because JavaScript uses something called a "prototype" to achieve this inheritance type of behavior.

-## Everything is an Object...
+### Everything is an Object...
 Almost

 Before we get our hands dirty I want to mention that in JavaScript, almost everything is an object.
-This is really fantastic for us, because once we understand how objects work in JavaScript, we can apply it to virtually every area of the language.
+And all but one (primative) have a prototype.
+This is really fantastic for us, because once we understand how one object works, we can apply it to virtually all other areas of the language.
 Here's a list of a few commonly used objects in JavaScript:

 1. String
-2. Number
+2. Date
 3. Array
-4. Function
+4. Number

 *Try it*: Open up a Codepen and go to the JavaScript console.
 You'll also want to open up Developer Tools, preferably in Chrome.
 View the below code in the console with the students.
 Have the students follow along on their machines so they can poke around.